PuntoCommerce/marketing-cloud-connector/doc/doc2/3_1_0_TriggeredSendTransactionalEmails.md

 	Be sure to associate the email and data extension that you created.
 It's also recommended to enable the feature to Disable the Triggered Send when API errors are encountered.

-4. Ensure your triggered send is in a running state, otherwise it cannot be used by Commerce Cloud.
+4. Ensure your triggered send is in a running state, otherwise it cannot be used by B2C Commerce.

 See the [3.1.1 Triggered Send Configuration](3_1_1_MCConnectorInstallation-TriggeredSendConfiguration.md) document for additional information.